Anthony Henday Drive: East and south Edmonton

-In Strathcona County, the fourth southbound lane is dropped and the six lane freeway immediately crosses over Petroleum Way en route to interchanges at Baseline Road and Sherwood Park Freeway, passing Refinery Row to the east.
+In Strathcona County, the fourth southbound lane is dropped and the six-lane freeway immediately crosses over Petroleum Way en route to interchanges at Baseline Road and Sherwood Park Freeway, passing Refinery Row to the east.
 South of Sherwood Park Freeway, Anthony Henday Drive forms the boundary between Strathcona County and the city of Edmonton.
 The freeway continues to a second interchange at Whitemud Drive after which it is briefly concurrent with Highway 14 until that route branches southeast 2 km later.
 Four lanes of Anthony Henday Drive re-enter the city of Edmonton and turns west toward the starting point of the loop.
-Before straightening out to a westerly heading, the freeway interchanges with 17 Street, then 50 Street after which it returns to a six lane freeway, crosses 91 Street, and returns to its starting point at Calgary Trail/Gateway Boulevard.
+Before straightening out to a westerly heading, the freeway interchanges with 17 Street, then 50 Street after which it returns to a six-lane freeway, crosses 91 Street, and returns to its starting point at Calgary Trail/Gateway Boulevard.

 Interchange design

 Alberta Transportation used several different interchange designs for the freeway, the most common being the partial cloverleaf, with between four and six ramps.
 This type of interchange is ideal for connections between freeways and arterial roads; they have a higher capacity than diamond interchanges, but do not have the weaving and merging problems of full cloverleaf interchanges.
 Loop ramps are also used to better conform to existing terrain or structures, or to increase merge/weave distances between closely spaced interchanges.
 For example, they were used at 91 Street to achieve at least 600 m of separation to Gateway Boulevard, which would not have been possible with a conventional diamond.

-Anthony Henday Drive features several variations of the combination interchange, a common name for hybrid designs that allow for high speed left turns on elevated or depressed directional ramps.
-They retain loop ramps for the lesser used left turn movements which significantly reduced the cost and overall size of the interchange because fourth level flyovers are not required as they are in a stack interchange.
+Anthony Henday Drive features several variations of the combination interchange, a common name for hybrid designs that allow for high-speed left turns on elevated or depressed directional ramps.
+They retain loop ramps for the lesser-used left turn movements which significantly reduced the cost and overall size of the interchange because fourth-level flyovers are not required as they are in a stack interchange.
 Henday features two three-level interchanges; the one at Calgary Trail / Gateway Boulevard was the first three-level interchange to be constructed in Alberta.
-Several of the bridges in this interchange use a "Trellis Beam" concept in which many perpendicular girders are used to carry the upper roadway at a high degree of skew.
-Anthony Henday Drive's junction with the Yellowhead Highway east of Edmonton was reconstructed with two new two semi-directional flyovers and one loop ramp for the eastbound to northbound movement.
+Several of the bridges in this interchange use trellis beams, in which many perpendicular girders are used to carry the upper roadway at a high degree of skew.
+Anthony Henday Drive's junction with the Yellowhead Highway east of Edmonton was reconstructed with two new semi-directional flyovers and one loop ramp for the eastbound to northbound movement.
 The existing semi-directional ramp for the westbound to southbound movement that runs parallel to the railway line that bisects the interchange, which opened prior to the completion of the northeast leg of Anthony Henday Drive, has been retained in the reconfigured interchange.